 Start making some progress on getting healthy pantry staples for your pantry.

-- First: go into your pantry and filter out all the items that don’t follow the above criteria.
+- First: go into your pantry and filter out all the items that don’t follow the above criteria and check for expiration dates.

 Foods Bank Resources: